davehorton/generator-drachtio/README.md

 <br>

 ## Little help?
 I'm by no means a yeoman expert, and this generator is lacking a few niceties (e.g. doesn't prompt for things like author, description, license, etc).
-If anyone would like to help improve it I would love PRs on [github](https://github.com/davehorton/generator-drachtio)
+If anyone would like to help improve it I would love PRs.